On this page

 - call ahead to your GP before you arrive at the doctor’s office so they can prepare appropriate infection control measures

-- mention any recent contact with a person confirmed to have coronavirus (COVID-19).
+- In either circumstances, you should mention any recent contact with a person confirmed to have coronavirus (COVID-19).

-If, at the end of 14 days, you are unwell with respiratory symptoms, you must continue to stay in self-quarantine.
-Call the dedicated coronavirus (COVID-19) hotline on 1800 675 398 (24 hours, 7 days a week) to find out what you should do next.
+If, at the end of your quarantine period, you are unwell with respiratory symptoms, you must continue to stay in quarantine.
+Call the dedicated Victorian coronavirus (COVID-19) hotline on 1800 675 398 (24 hours, 7 days a week) to find out what you should do next.

 Yes, although you should maintain appropriate physical distancing from the delivery person, and they should not enter your home.
 They should leave your delivery outside your door.
 Consider making payment for the delivery online in advance or using a contactless payment method to minimise the chances of physical contact.
 Avoid paying by cash.

-Caring for someone who is sick during a quarantine period
+How do you care for someone who is sick during a period of isolation or quarantine?

 - Ensure the sick person remains in one room away from others in the household.